CodeBullet-Community/BulletBot/docs/Helpful-Guides/BulletBot-Startup-Status-Reports.md

 -------- End of bullet-mongo-start.service startup log --------
 ```

-!!! important "Important note before continuing"
+!!!
+Note
-    This feature (which will be referred to as BSSR for the rest of this guide) is only available in [v1.2.11](https://github.com/CodeBullet-Community/BulletBot/releases/tag/v1.2.11) and [later](https://github.com/CodeBullet-Community/BulletBot/releases).
+    For the rest of this guide, this feature will be referred to as BSSR.

 ## Configuring Auto-Restart